Frequent Questions & Answers For You

 Yes, I do record notes about each session and client contact which is held on a specific medical database which has encryption protection as required by my professional body membership.
 They are securely stored according to the requirements of my professional body and then safely destroyed according to their policy.
 If you wish to see your notes or require a copy, certainly please discuss this with me.

 I do not provide your information to any external organisation unless required by law or directly requested by you.
 Where your safety or that of someone else is of immediate concern, I am required to notify an appropriate person or organisation in order to safeguard that safety.
-However, this would be discussed with you personally at that time.
+However, this would be discussed with you personally at that time unless in an emergency.

 Can I Make A Complaint Should I Wish To?